My buddy Stan called.

 As I lay in the dark, struggling to fall sleep, I could hear the Roomba straining in the dining room.

 Every once in a while, the little guy gets himself trapped behind my wife’s quilt rack.
-As he cleans under it, he nudges the inner legs so that the outer legs move to block his exit path.
+As he cleans under it, he nudges the inner legs so that the outer legs shift to cut off his retreat.

 It totally confuses him.